 Where Acana holds its own

 Price: Acana typically costs 15–25% less than Orijen per pound.
-For an 88/100 food, that's excellent value.
-The gap between B/88 and A/90 is narrow — you're still getting a top-tier food at a lower price point.
+For a 90/100 food, that's excellent value — Acana matches Orijen's A/90 grade at a lower price point.

 Red meat focus: If your dog prefers or does better on red meat proteins, Acana Red Meat delivers beef, pork, and lamb without the poultry that dominates most dog food formulas.
 Some dogs with chicken sensitivities thrive on Acana's red-meat-only approach.

 Meat meals for concentrated protein: Acana includes beef meal and pork meal alongside the fresh meats.
 Meat meals are dehydrated and contain roughly 3x the protein per pound of fresh meat.
-This means Acana's actual protein delivery per cup may be closer to Orijen's than the scores suggest.
+This means Acana's actual protein delivery per cup is comparable to Orijen's — and the rubric grades the two equally.

 Same manufacturer, same standards: Champion Petfoods makes both brands in the same facilities with the same quality control standards.
 Acana isn't a cut-rate version of Orijen — it's a deliberately formulated line with a slightly different animal-to-plant ratio.
 Shop on Amazon →